FAQ's: Your Questions Answered

-Erb’s Palsy, also known as Brachial Plexus Palsy, is the network of nerves that supply feeling and control to the shoulders and arms.
-Brachial Plexus Palsy is an injury to the nerves in the neck and upper chest.
+Erb’s Palsy, also known as Brachial Plexus Palsy, affects the network of nerves that supply feeling and control to the shoulders and arms.
+Erb’s Palsy is an injury or damage to the nerves in the neck and upper chest.
 The injury can result in a loss of movement and feeling in the arm, hand and fingers.
-This injury often occurs during childbirth if the baby’s shoulders become stuck behind the mother’s pubic bone, and the appropriate delivery techniques are not used.
+This injury often occurs during childbirth if the baby’s shoulders become stuck behind the mother’s pubic bone and the appropriate delivery techniques are not used.

-The brachial plexus nerves can be injured when there is excessive pulling of the baby’s head during delivery.
-While some factors may increase the risk of injury, like high birth weight or breeched birth, Erb’s Palsy can also be the result of improper delivery methods by your doctor or medical team.
+During childbirth, if the baby’s head is being pulled excessively the brachial nerves can be injured.
+Factors like high birth weight or breached birth may increase the risk of injury.
+As stated above, Erb’s Palsy can also be the result of improper delivery methods by your doctor or medical team.

-If your child has Erb’s Palsy, and was injured during birth as the result of a surgery, medication, or other medical treatment, your child’s injury may be the product of medical malpractice.
-You need an attorney that has experience in dealing with birth injury claims by your side to make sure you receive all the benefits and compensation you are entitled to.
-You need experienced and aggressive attorneys like Dan Newlin & Partners to help you get everything to which you may be entitled.
-Call us at (407) 888-8000 for a free consultation and to have all your questions answered regarding your injury.
+If you have a child with Erb’s Palsy and they were injured during birth as the result of a surgery, medication, or other medical treatment, it is possible your child’s injury is a result of medical malpractice.
+It is very important that you consult with a medical malpractice attorney that is experienced in dealing with birth injury claims.
+We want to make sure you receive all the benefits and compensation you are entitled (to?).
+Call Dan Newlin Injury Attorneys to help you get everything to which you may be entitled.
+Call us at 800-257-1822 for a free consultation and to have all your questions answered regarding your injury.